cloudamqp/amqproxy/README.md

 Only "safe" channels are reused, e.g. channels where only Basic Publish or Basic Get (with no_ack) has occurred.
 Any channels who has subscribed to a queue will be closed when the client disconnects.
 However, the connection to the upstream AMQP server are always kept open and can be reused.

+In our benchmarks publishing one message per connection to a server (using TLS) with a round-trip latency of 50ms, takes on avarage 0.01s using the proxy and 0.50s without.

 ## Installation

 [Install Crystal](https://crystal-lang.org/docs/installation/)